SquidDev-CC/plethora/.github/ISSUE_TEMPLATE/feature_request.md

 ## Useful information to include:
  - Explanation of how the feature/change should work.
  - Some rationale/use case for a feature.
-I'd like to keep Plethora as minimal as possible, so I like have a solid justification for each feature.
+Everything takes time to implement, so I like to have a solid justification for each feature.